cwood89/100DaysOfCode/README.md

   This problem helped me learn some string methods like the count method.
 Had I known this method, my xo function could have been alot shorter.

   The count method takes in a parameter such as a letter and returns how many times it occurs in the string it was called upon.

+- Day 14:
+  Decided to take on another problem from code wars.
+This one was inspired by Project Euler.

+  The key to this function is the modulus "%" operator, it returns the remainder after the division of two numbers.

+  Again, I could have written this function in one line.